-Grünenthal and NovaQuest Enter Agreement to Advance the Resiniferatoxin Global Phase III Program in Osteoarthritis
+Grünenthal and NovaQuest enter agreement to advance the resiniferatoxin global Phase III program in osteoarthritis

-Grünenthal and NovaQuest announced today that they have entered an agreement to advance the global clinical Phase III programme of Grünenthal's asset resiniferatoxin (RTX).
+AACHEN, Germany and RALEIGH, N.C., March 29, 2022 /PRNewswire/ -- Grünenthal and NovaQuest announced today that they have entered into an agreement to advance the global clinical Phase III programme of Grünenthal's asset resiniferatoxin (RTX).
 The investigational medicine is being developed with the aim of providing patients suffering from pain associated with osteoarthritis with a well-tolerated, non-opioid therapy option that is intended to provide long-lasting pain relief and functional improvement of the affected joints.

 RTX is a highly potent Transient Receptor Potential Vanilloid 1 (TRPV1) agonist with a well-validated mechanism of action.
 The Phase III trials will investigate the efficacy, safety and tolerability of RTX in patients with pain associated with osteoarthritis of the knee.
 The trials will start in 2022 and are designed to meet the requirements for marketing approval in the EU, the US, and Japan.